aussftw/js30/README.md

 18 Tally string times with Reduce

-Little script which is calculate total time length of list of videos and show this to user
+Little script which is calculate total time length of list of videos and show this to user.

 19 Photo booth

-App can take photos by webcam and change them through different filters
+App can take photos by webcam and change them through different filters.

+20

+Voice memo

+You can say anything and this application will take a note in your browser with this info.